Search engine optimization getting started guide

 This particular SEO ranking factor is one to be cautious of.
 When a website places a link to your site, it shows search engines like Google that people are aware of its existence and that it may have useful information on it.
 This is good for your rankings and over time, you will naturally acquire links to your site.
 Too many links, from non-relevant sites can, however, bring your ranking down or even punish you.
 You will want to encourage people to link to your site if they find it useful, but there are many link-building services out there that will actually bring your ranking down more than it will increase it.
 As long as people naturally link to your content, and you are not using tactics such as purchasing links that could potentially hurt your rankings.

 The current trend on the internet is social media and it shows no signs of slowing down.
 Now, search engines such as Google are paying attention to what its users share and are using that information to locate trends.
 If you share a to your friends on Facebook, Twitter, or Google+, and they all share it to their friends, your website will gain some pretty large traction quite fast.
-Google realizes this as will use it in consideration for your rankings.
+Google realizes this as will use it in consideration for your rankings (so be sure to follow the InMotion Hosting Google+ page!).
 If a lot of people like a page on your site, there is a good chance that they will also like your website when searching as well.

 How to track your progress